 Many restoration and management actions have been effective in restoring ecosystem components and processes in Puget Sound, but much of the evidence of success is found in technical documents that are not easy to access.
 We are reviewing scientific reports to distill information about what’s working to restore Puget Sound.
 This information, once vetted by regional experts, is presented in fact sheets and narrative summaries that can be used to help develop effective programs and projects that align with the Puget Sound Action Agenda and accelerate the recovery of Puget Sound.
 Learn more.

 ASSESSING CUMULATIVE EFFECTS OF RESTORATION AND PROTECTION ACTIONS IN PUGET SOUND

 The cumulative effects of nearshore habitat recovery actions on juvenile salmonids in the Whidbey basin.
 An evidence-based evaluation of cumulative effects to comprehensively evaluate salmon recovery efforts implemented over the past two decades in Whidbey basin nearshore habitats is underway.
 This study will evaluate the cumulative effects of nearshore habitat restoration in the Whidbey basin aimed at improving critical habitat for juvenile Chinook salmon.
 A collaborative, multi-institutional research team has been convened to develop and implement this study over the next 2-3 years.
 Learn more.

 STATE OF THE SOUND

-The Partnership is required in Washington state statute to produce a State of the Sound report every 2 years to demonstrate progress in our collective efforts to recover the Sound.
-The State of the Sound website is a comprehensive and broadly accessible resource that includes the latest report content, as well as additional in-depth analysis and technical information not available in the briefer, printed documents.
-View the 2015 State of the Sound
+The Partnership is required in Washington state statute to produce a State of the Sound report every two years to demonstrate progress in our collective efforts to recover the Sound.
+The State of the Sound website is a broadly accessible resource that includes links to download the full report.
+View the 2023 State of the Sound